-This cold and flu elixir is our favorite remedy to soothe a sore throat, stop sniffles, or settle an upset stomach.
-But besides its remarkable honeyed-ginger flavor that’s lovely as can be and no contest compared with those blechy-tasting, over-priced, store-bought, brand-name cold medicines, we love the fact that you probably already have everything you need to make it in your pantry, which means no run to the store.
-And a little extra money to pay for that mountain of tissues you’re using, wadding up, and tossing in the trash.–Angie Zoobkoff
+This cold and flu elixir is our go-to remedy to soothe a sore throat, stop sniffles, or settle an upset stomach.
+But it’s remarkable not just for its honeyed-ginger flavor that’s lovely as can be (and no contest compared with those blechy-tasting store-bought cold medicines).
+You’re also going to be enamored by the fact that you probably already have everything you need to make it, which means no run to the store and no paying for an over-priced brand-name concoction of scary-sounding multi-syllabic ingredients.–Angie Zoobkoff